natescherer/postmodern-repo-copiertemplate/README.md

 ## Included Features

+### Core

+#### Support for Multiple CI/CD Platforms

+- GitHub **Recommended**
+   - Creating repos under both users and orgs is supported
+   - See [GitHub Org Limitations](docs/github_org_limitations.md) for details about template features excluded for Orgs
+- Azure DevOps
+   - See [Azure DevOps Limitations](docs/azure_devops_limitations.md) for details about features missing for AzDO

+#### Support for Public (Open-Source) and Private (Closed-Source) Repositories

+This template fully supports both public/open-source and private/closed-source repositories.
+See [Public vs Private Repos](docs/public_vs_private_repos.md) for the difference.

+#### Support for Existing Projects

+Postmodern templates are designed to allow either the creation of new templates from scratch or adoption for existing projects with existing code repos.

+#### Support for Template Updates

+Keeping projects in sync with their parent template is a core feature of [Copier][copier], and this template will deploy a GitHub Actions Workflow/Azure DevOps Pipeline that will automate the update process.

+#### Support for Child/Recursive Templates

+It is highly encouraged for you to take this template and make your own child template that meets your needs.
+Your child template can (optionally) receive updates from this template.

 ### Repository Management

-- Creation of GitHub repo and `feature/initial` branch via git and [GitHub CLI][github-cli]
+- Creation of new repos and `initial` branch containing template code
-- Setting of default repo settings & main branch protection ruleset via [GitHub CLI][github-cli]
+- Setting of repo settings & branch protection rules
-- Creation of useful non-default issue/pr labels via [GitHub CLI][github-cli] script: `awaiting pr` and `blocked`
+- Creation of useful non-default issue labels via [GitHub CLI][github-cli] script: `awaiting pr` and `blocked`
 - Contributor management and crediting via [All Contributors][all-contributors]
 - GitHub Actions dependency updating via [Dependabot][dependabot]
 - Synchronization with updates to this template via [cruft][cruft]
 - (Optional) Secret management via [Doppler][doppler]

-## Code Management and Formatting
+### Code Management and Formatting

 - Code formatting (YAML and Markdown) via [Prettier][prettier]